SSrustworthy/DLRML-docs/docs/explore/DCA/Pacific Wharf/Magic_Key_Terrace.md

 36\.
-Dance of the Nile (from T.K.
-Blue: Eyes of the Elders) – Jeff "Tain" Watts, Stefon Harris, and Talib Kibwe – Eyes of the Elders
+Dance of the Nile (feat.
+Lonnie Plaxico & James Weidman) – Arkadia Jazz All-Stars – The New Young Lions of Jazz